 That’s ok, I feel him say.
 Today is a new day and today you get it.

 Tears evict from my eyes and they hug my cheeks, welcoming this spiritual conversation.

-I place my steady hand on my baby’s head and smooth her hair back lovingly.
+I place my steady hand on my child’s head and smooth her hair back lovingly.
 She’s playing with a toy quietly so I look up at the sun and notice that it’s rising.
-The splashes of grapefruit and lavender wrap me up like the blanket I’ve been craving.
+The splashes of grapefruit and lavender wrap me up like a blanket.
 Thank you, I think, blinking back tears.

 “Yes baby.”
 My eyes are still locked on the sunrise.

-“Eat.”
-She signs the word, hand-to-mouth, and then stands up on her chair.
+She signs the word “eat”, hand-to-mouth, and then stands up on her chair.